 Painting by Jean Huber, a friend of the writer who produced a large number of drawings and watercolors featuring Voltaire.

-From 1759, Voltaire lived in Ferney, on the Swiss border.
-He bought a piece of land and quickly made it fruitful, taking a passion for “the plough and the vine”.
-He could no longer go to Paris, but all of Europe came to his table: he often had fifty people for lunch.
+From 1759 onward, Voltaire lived in Ferney, near the Swiss border.
+He bought land and quickly made it prosper, developing a passion for “the plough and the vine.”
+Though he could no longer travel to Paris, all of Europe came to his table: he often hosted fifty guests for lunch.